MicrosoftDocs/cloud-adoption-framework/docs/govern/document-cloud-governance-policies.md

 - *Include the policy remediation strategies.* Define the desired response to a violation of a cloud governance policy.
 Tailor responses to the severity of the risk, such as scheduling discussions for nonproduction violations and immediate remediation efforts for production violations.

-For more information, see [Example cloud governance policies](#example-cloud-governance-policies).
+For more information, see the [example cloud governance policies](#example-cloud-governance-policies).

 ## Distribute cloud governance policies